-A homemade chicken stock recipe isn’t hard to stumble upon.
-(Google it and see for yourself.)
+Homemade chicken stock isn’t hard to make, either in a slow cooker or a pot.
 But a reliable homemade chicken stock recipe?
 That’s another matter entirely.
-Sure, you can certainly toss chicken (whether raw parts or the carcass of a roasted hen) and whatever vegetables and herbs you happen to have on hand in your slow cooker with some water and chances are it’s not going to be terrible, though it may not be as much to your liking as it could be.
+Sure, you can certainly toss chicken (whether raw parts or the carcass of a roasted hen) and whatever vegetables and herbs you happen to have on hand in your slow cooker or pot with some water and chances are it’s not going to be terrible.
+Although it may not be as rich, deep, and complex as it could be.
 While we’re all for the spirit of experimentation, we’ve made a lot of chicken stock in our day, and we prefer the precise proportions of chicken, water, vegetables, and herbs in the recipe below.
-And folks who’d followed the recipe are waxing poetic about it being their default, go-to, never-again-will-they-stray, foolproof chicken stock recipe from here on.
+And folks who’d followed the recipe to a t are waxing poetic about it being their default, go-to, never-again-will-they-stray, foolproof chicken stock recipe from here on.
 Still, if you’re the sort who doesn’t like to necessarily adhere to a recipe, we’ve a few things you may wish to consider in terms of ingredients…